 In order to drain the tanks with the assist pumps, the boat must be at rest or moving slowly in the water.
 Make sure that the seacock and one or both of the vent valves are open.
-Move the switch to the "drain" position which is indicated on the bracket and wait until the tanks are at an appropriate level.
+Push the "empty" switch to pump out the water.